holochain/docs-pages/src/install.md

 !!! note "Run in `nix-shell https://holochain.love`"
     ```bash
     hc --version
+    holochain --version
     ```

-!!! success "You should see some thing like:"
+!!! success "You should see something like:"
     ```
     hc 0.0.41-alpha4
-    ```

-!!! note "Run in `nix-shell https://holochain.love`"
-    ```bash
-    holochain --version
-    ```

-!!! success "You should see:"
-    ```
     holochain 0.0.41-alpha4
     ```

 ### Update/Uninstall

-With nix-shell, you don’t need to worry about updating or uninstalling; when you enter the nix-shell, everything is the latest release and is then cleaned up when you exit.
+You don’t need to worry about updating or uninstalling.
+When you enter the nix-shell, it checks for the latest blessed release, downloads any updates, and then cleans up the configuration when you exit.

 ### Editor

 In most cases you can run your editor as normal.
-However, if you are using an integrated developer environment or IDE that needs to communicate with the Holochain dependencies then you should launch it from inside the nix-shell.

-To do this just open your editor while you are in the nix-shell like:
+However, if you are using an editor integrated development environment (IDE) that needs to communicate with the Rust compiler, then you should launch it from inside the nix-shell.
+To do this, just open your editor while you are in the nix-shell like:

 !!! note "Run in `nix-shell https://holochain.love`"
     ```